 March 5, 1999

-WASHINGTON (CNN) -- Defense Department computers are under a "coordinated, organized" attack from hackers, according to Rep. Curt Weldon (R-Pennsylvania), who held a classified hearing on the problem.
+Pentagon computers are under a "coordinated, organized" attack from hackers, according to Rep. Curt Weldon, R-Pennsylvania, who held a classified hearing on the problem.

 Weldon told CNN Thursday night that Deputy Secretary of Defense John Hamre briefed lawmakers at last week's hearing on a specific breach of cyber security that represents a "coordinated, organized" attempt to gain access to classified information in Pentagon computers.

 "There is an attack under way.
-You can basically say we are at war," said Weldon.
+You can basically say we are at war," Weldon said.

 Pentagon sources say investigators traced a number of the attacks to sites in Russia, but it was not known whether the sources were government or non-governmental.

 Investigators also could not rule out the possibility the computer attacks were coming from elsewhere and were simply channeled through Russia.

 Classified Air Force computer systems at Kelly Air Force Base in San Antonio, Texas, came under attack on January 7 and 8 from a number of locations around the world, sources told CNN, but they were detected and stopped by newly developed Defense Department systems.